 - Less susceptibility to pests and diseases

-Treating your own seed may seem like a bothersome step that you don’t want to take but the benefits far outweigh the effort.
-The recommended “recipe” to treat 2 pounds of seed with Humic Land, a humic acid produced from sustainably sourced black peat extraction, is
+Treating your own seeds may seem like a bothersome step, but the benefits can far outweigh the effort if done properly.
+The recommended “recipe” to treat 2 pounds of seed with Humic Land™, a humic acid produced from sustainably sourced black peat extraction, is: